North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 North Texas Stats and Trends

-- North Texas' games this year have eclipsed the over/under in 33.3% of its opportunities (three times in nine games with a set point total).
+- North Texas' games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- In games that North Texas piles up over 485.7 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that North Texas piles up more than 485.7 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Mean Green have turned the ball over 14 times this season, eight more turnovers than the Panthers have forced (6).

 - Find the latest spread and moneyline odds for North Texas at SISportsbook.